volkerdobler/insertnums/README.md

 Instead of numbers as step, you can decide if you want to add days, weeks, months or years.
 The format is [:<dwmy>integer].
 If you want to add 2 days, you have to type ":d2".
 If you want to subtract 3 days, use "d-3".
 The first char has to be the unit (first letter of day, week, month or year).

-You can combine date sequences also with frequency and repetitions, but not (in this version) with expressions or stop-expressions!
+You can combine date sequences also with frequency and repetitions, but at the moment not with expressions or stop-expressions!

 ## Usage: